Apple’s AirPods Now Come With $20,000 Price Tag

 Apple’s AirPods have just gotten an insane upgrade that has increased the value of the company’s wireless earbuds to a whopping $20,000, according to a report from Cult of Mac.

 The lavish buds were created by Los Angeles designer Ian Delucca as a part of his “New Materialism” art series, which aims to “guide us into new relationships with the material world” by combining art and commerce.
-Delucca’s AirPods, dubbed Object No. 1, have been covered in white gold and embellished with over 1,0000 individual VVS natural, mined diamonds.
+Delucca’s AirPods, dubbed Object No. 1, have been covered in white gold and embellished with over 1,0000 individual VVS natural-mined diamonds.
 The artist has only created 25 pairs of the buds and each set has been carefully inscribed with an edition number and creation date.
 Each pair of AirPods will also include a charging stand made of marble, instead of Apple’s usual charging cases.

 According to a report from HYPEBEAST, those interested in the Object No. 1 AirPods can contact Delucca directly via his Instagram account, where they’ll be able to purchase the earbuds before they’re officially released to the public.